-The Eocene to Oligocene transition represents the true end of the "greenhouse" world of the Mesozoic and early Cenozoic.
+The Eocene to Oligocene transition represents the true end of the "greenhouse" world of the Mesozoic and Early Cenozoic.
 Although this transition occurred over a period of several million years, stable isotopic records reveal that much of the cooling occurred over a relatively brief (350 k.y.) interval in the earliest Oligocene known as Oi-1 (33.15-33.5 Ma) (e.g., Miller et al., 1991; Zachos et al., 1996).
-The deep oceans cooled by ~3°C during Oi-1, and large permanent ice sheets became established in Antarctica (Zachos et al., 1992a, 1992b).
+The deep oceans cooled by ~3°C during Oi-1, and large permanent ice-sheets became established in Antarctica (Zachos et al., 1992a; Zachos et al., 1992b).
 Current reconstructions of ocean temperature and chemistry for the Eocene-Oligocene transition, however, are based primarily on pelagic sediments collected in the Atlantic and Indian Oceans (Miller et al., 1987a; Zachos et al., 1996).
 Very few sections suitable for such work have been recovered from the Pacific (e.g., Miller and Thomas, 1985).
-As a consequence, we still lack a robust understanding of how global ocean chemistry or circulation evolved in response to high-latitude cooling and glaciation.
+As a consequence, we still lack a robust understanding of how global ocean chemistry or circulation evolved in response to high latitude cooling and glaciation.

-The E/O boundary was recovered in Cores 198-1209A-14H, 198-1209B-14H and 15H, and 198-1209C-4H.
+The Eocene/Oligocene boundary was recovered in Cores 198-1209A-14H, 198-1209B-14H and 15H, and 198-1209C-4H.
+This boundary is identified by the LO of the planktonic foraminiferal genus Hantkenina at 33.7 Ma.
 Preliminary nannofossil and planktonic foraminiferal biostratigraphy suggests that the boundary interval is complete.
 The most marked feature in the transition record at Site 1209 is a gradual change, over ~7.5 m in the lowermost Oligocene and uppermost Eocene, from light brown to tan nannofossil ooze with clay to a light gray to white nannofossil ooze.
 A similar lithologic transition was observed in an identical stratigraphic position at Site 1208.
 However, the Site 1208 record is far more condensed than the Site 1209 record.

 The distinctive color change in the Site 1209 record reflects a pronounced deepening in the CCD.
 This oceanwide event is thought to be related to the intensification of ocean circulation and/or to increased continental weathering (Zachos et al., 1996).
-Cycles from within the transition show that the transition was nonlinear and likely affected by orbital climatic variations.
+Cycles from within the transition show that the transition was nonlinear and likely affected by climatic variations controlled by orbital cycles.
 This observation will help constrain the cause of deepening of the CCD.
 Planktonic and benthic foraminiferal preservation in this interval is moderate.
 Thus, stable isotope stratigraphies from Site 1209 have the potential to provide a firm understanding of the evolution of Pacific surface and deep waters through this important climatic transition.

-Paleocene-Eocene Thermal Maximum
+Late Paleocene Thermal Maximum

-At the other end of the climatic spectrum from the Eocene- Oligocene transition, the PETM was an abrupt and short-term (~210 k.y.) warming event at ~55.5 Ma that led to major transformation of marine plankton and benthos.
-This climatic event involved an increase of some 8°C of high-latitude surface water temperature and some 5°C of deep ocean water temperature.
+At the other end of the climatic spectrum from the Eocene-Oligocene transition, the LPTM is an abrupt and short-term (~210 k.y.) warming event at 55.5 Ma that led to major transformation of marine plankton and benthos.
+This climatic event involved an increase of some 8°C of high-latitude surface waters and some 5°C of deep ocean waters.
 Warming is thought to have been driven by the input of a massive quantity of greenhouse gas, most likely methane, into the ocean-atmosphere system (e.g., Dickens et al., 1995).
 The response of the tropics and the Pacific Ocean to this climatic event is currently poorly known (Bralower et al., 1995).